JAndrassy/WiFiEspAT/README.md

 The passive receive mode of the AT firmware is not supported for UDP and secure connection (SSL).
 For this reason UDP received message size is limited to configured buffer size and secure connection (SSL, https) is not supported.

-### AT 2.1
+### AT 2

-The AT 2 has some problem with UDP messages in passive receive mode.
+The AT 2 has a small problem with UDP messages in passive receive mode.
 The received message must be read at once so received message size is limited to configured buffer size with this library.
-If multiple messages are received before the first message is read, the firmware concatenates the messages and doesn't report the sizes of the individual messages.

 For SSL passive receive mode the AT 2 always reports more data available than there really are.
 The firmware then closes the link if all data are read so next read ends with an unspecified error.